eesanoble/Arabic-Dialect-Classifier/README.md

 For these models I also experimented with n-grams of different lengths and with morphological tokenisation.

 n-grams are the length of token that your model deals with.
-If your model works with 1-grams then you are feeding singel words into your model, 2-grams will consider word pairs also and so on.
+If your model works with 1-grams then you are feeding single words into your model, 2-grams will consider word pairs also and so on.

 **![](https://lh6.googleusercontent.com/QQGAO3R5-EIccBL2i89xvQMt74aUdGlaO44YkqUFy9NdOVYW8GrNNyNW0Z-CCJdbigMdRB-O9CVS22THGXHSqN--hgEUu1AH2r0i8g_Nhc921I4QHhxKSQtTktWQwxtK56nc0dSZlqp4)**